SoftEngResearch/tracemop/README.md

 ## Using TraceMOP's Java agent to monitor Maven and non-Maven projects

 You can follow the [instructions here](docs/BuildAgent.md) to learn how to build and use TraceMOP's Java agent.
-Also, follow the [instructions here](docs/Valg.md) to learn how to enable Valg (i.e., selective monitoring).

 ## Output Structure